Vertsineu/typst-tdtr/src/core.typ

       - see `tidy-tree-elements` for the format of every function
     - `draw-edge`: a single or an array of functions for drawing an edge, default to a straight arrow
       - see `tidy-tree-elements` for the format of every function
-    - `draw-graph`: a single or an array of functions for drawing the whole graph, default to just passing arguments and elements to `fletcher.diagram`
+    - `additional-draw`: a single or an array of functions for drawing additional elements after drawing the tree, default to no additional drawing
       - input:
         - `args`: some configuration relative arguments for `fletcher.diagram`
         - `elements`: the generated elements (nodes and edges) from the `body`